 In this paper, we present an approach to enhance the ability of a group of robots to transport objects cooperatively.
 The objects to be transported are gathered in a cart and are then transported collectively as a single entity.
 The research presented in this paper is carried out within the framework of the Swarmanoid project [14], a Future and Emerging Technologies (FET-OPEN) project funded by the European Commission.
 The goal of the project is to develop a swarmanoid, that is, a swarm-based alternative to a humanoid robot.
 In a swarmanoid, the functionalities that one typically expects in a humanoid robot are distributed among the individuals of an heterogeneous swarm of robots.
-The swarmanoid is composed of (i) a number of eye-bots, flying robots that are able to explore a scene and to localize objects; (ii) a number of hand-bots, manipulators that are able to climb and to grasp object; and (iii) a number of foot-bots, robot rovers that are able to move on the ground and to transport objects or other robots.
-In the spirit of the Swarmanoid project, we design a fourth kind of robot: the cart-bot.
+The swarmanoid is composed by a number of eye-bots, which are flying robots that are able to explore a scene and to localize objects; by a number of hand-bots, which are manipulators that are able to climb and to grasp object; and by a number of foot-bots, which are robot rovers that are able to move on the ground and to transport objects or other robots.
+In the spirit of the Swarmanoid project, we define a fourth kind of robot: the cart-bot.
 A cart-bot is able to store a number of objects, to cooperate with hand-bots in order to facilitate the loading and unloading of objects, and to cooperate with foot-bots to ease its own transport.

 The rest of the paper is organized as follows: in Section 2 we detail the integration of the cart-bot in the Swarmanoid project.
 In Section 3 we describe the final design of the cart-bot hardware.
-Finally, in Section 4 we conclude the paper.
+In Section 4 we present the specific software we developed for simulating the cart-bot and its interactions with the other robots of the Swarmanoid project.
+Finally, in Section 5 we conclude the paper.

-2 Integration of the Cart-Bot in the Swarmanoid Project
+2 Integration of the cart-bot in the Swarmanoid project

 The Swarmanoid project is developed around a main scenario, which illustrates the use of morphologically specialised robots to solve a complex mission in a human-like environment.
-In the following, we describe how the cart-bot can be used to enhance transport tasks within the scope of this scenario.
+In the following, we describe how the cart-bot can be used to enhance transport tasks in the scope of this scenario.